IUREDCap/redcap-etl/docs/InstallationGuide.md

 The configuration file can be used to specify your entire configuration, or it can be used in conjunction with a configuration project.

-If you are using a configuration project, your configuration file will still need to specify at least your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap-ETL will be able to locate your configuration project.

 The standard place to store configuration files is in the **config/** directory of the REDCap-ETL installation.
-This is the default directory that the web script installation script (see below) will search for configuration files.
 However, they could be stored in any directory where REDCap-ETL has read access.

 To create a new configuration file, the file **config/config-example.ini**